chadlavi/MBMBAMBoto-V2/README.md

 **UBUNTU SETUP**
 Copy [ubuntu-setup.sh](https://bitbucket.org/chadlavimoniere/mbmbamboto-v2/raw/master/ubuntu_setup.sh) into a bash script and run it.
 It will prompt you for needed information, then start the script running in a new tmux session.

+Note that you'll need these pieces of info for the setup:

+* Your name (for git commits)
+* Your email address (for git commits)
+* Your bitbucket username
+* Your bitbucket password
+* your script's client id
+* your script's client secret
+* your bot user's username
+* your bot user's password
+* a string to provide for your bot's user agent

+You can see an example of the required `praw.ini` file in the `example_praw.ini` file.

 Attach to the session with `tmux a -t bot-running`.